 Leather items must be kept out of water as possible.
-Ocasional moisture is ok, but do not submerge or shower with leather item to censer with its beauty longer.
+Occasional moisture is ok, but do not submerge or shower with leather item to enjoy its beauty longer.

 For any aditional concerns please don't hesitate to contact us